Eshaan-Lumba/CS152Project/index.md

 1. Find an accurate, up-to-date dataset of Premier League matches with scorelines (and goalscorers).
 2. Train a NN to accurately predict the scoreline between any two Premier League teams.
 3. Improve upon existing, similar applications.
+4. Explore the consequences of building such an application.